PXG-Arma/Templates/README.md

+# THIS BRANCH IS NOT ACTIVE AND WILL NOT BE UPDATED AS IT IS AN ARCHIVE
-# Arma 3 Map Templates Repo
+## Arma 3 Map Templates Repo

 This repository containes the finished map templates used in Arma 3 mission making for Phoenix Group.
 Map templates are on a three month rotation, new maps are being added while others get removed, templates included.